rmylonas/MetaDB/README.md

 Once uploaded, you can select the *Assays* you want to import.
 If you added any *Assay* to an existing ISAtab file and reload this file again, the new *Assay* will appear for selection as well.
 Already imported *Assays* can not be changed.
 To change them, you first have to remove them and reimport the new versions.

-When uploading, you have to choose your group, project and instrument method.
+When uploading, you have to choose group, project and instrument method.
 If your setting is missing, an user with administration rights has to insert your settings into **MetaDB**.
 Depending on your method, randomization of your samples will be done while imported.

 ### Load and View